natashayulian/bangkit-final-project/README.md

 This is BDG2-C's Group Final Project.

 An App that classify and detect ingredients.
 We use CNN to Classify, and YOLO-v3 to detect ingredients.
-Then, you can browse through recipes and choose recipes based on your ingredients
+Then, you can browse through recipes and choose recipes based on your ingredients.

 CNN Classification of 18 classes:
 1. tomato